rudderlabs/keydb/README.md

 - **Scalability**: Dynamically scale the cluster by adding or removing nodes
 - **Eventual Consistency**: Changes propagate through the system over time
 - **TTL Support**: Keys automatically expire after their time-to-live
-- **Persistence**: Snapshots are stored in cloud storage for scaling the system without needing nodes to communicate with each other
+- **Persistence**: Snapshots can be stored in cloud storage for scaling the system or backing up the data without needing nodes to communicate with each other

 ## Client